OneNoteDev/OneNoteAPIPostmanCollection/README.md

 ![Manage_Environments-Import](/img/Manage_Environments-Import.gif)

 Select all the files under the Environments folder and load them into Postman.
 Verify that all the new environments have been loaded by clicking in the drop down to the left of the "Manage Environments" menu.

 ![Manage_Environments-Import](/img/Manage_Environments-DropDown.gif)

 2.- Now that you have all the environments loaded into your workspace, is time to load a collection of requests.
-These are the actual HTTP requests
-    that postman will use to contact the selected environment.
+These are the actual HTTP requests that postman will use to contact the selected environment.
 To do this, go to "File > Import" and drag all the collections files under the Collections folder.

 ![Manage_Environments-Import](/img/Collection-Import.gif)

 This will load all the HTTP requests that have been preconfigured for use with the OneNote API.

 3.- The last thing to do is to specialize your collection to your local environment, this will tell postman what parameters to use for your machine and for your specific request scenarios.

-    a.- Right click over the Collection that you want to configure and select Edit.
+a) Right click over the Collection that you want to configure and select Edit.
 This will open the collection configuration, in here navigate to the variables tab.
 Look for the "MachineName" parameter and add your machine's name TO THE "CURRENT VALUE" ONLY

-            *** Do not add any of these local parameters to the initial value, the initial value is exported and we don't want to share these parameters with others ***
+* DO NOT add any of these local parameters to the initial value, the initial value is exported and we don't want to share these parameters with others

 ![Manage_Environments-Import](/img/Collection-Variables.gif)

-    b.- Go back into the "Manage Environments" menu and click on the "Globals" button.
+b) Go back into the "Manage Environments" menu and click on the "Globals" button.
 Here you will see the settings postman will use to automatically generate AuthTokens.
 There are two different types of AuthTokens: Production or PPE environments.
 ![Manage_Environments-Import](/img/Manage_Environments-Globals.gif)

 You will need to fill the following variables in order for postman to be able to get a valid AuthToken:

-Prod_UserName | PPE_UserName: The username for the account holding the notebooks you want to access using the onenote API (usually in the form of an email).
+* Prod_UserName | PPE_UserName: The username for the account holding the notebooks you want to access using the onenote API (usually in the form of an email).

-Prod_Password | PPE_Password: The password to access the account specified in the username field.
+* Prod_Password | PPE_Password: The password to access the account specified in the username field.

-Prod_client_id | PPE_client_id: The client id of the application that is requesting the account access.
+* Prod_client_id | PPE_client_id: The client id of the application that is requesting the account access.

 Once you have filled these three fields save your changes and go back to the main postman screen.
 Now you should be able to open any of the requests and hit the Send button to execute, postman will automatically fetch a new AuthToken whenever it is required.